 Orange & Blue Days: In the spring and fall, the University hosts Orange and Blue Days—larger, day-long programs for prospective students and their families.
 In the fall, Orange and Blue Days are also available for prospective transfer students.
 If you choose to visit on and Orange and Blue Day, you will also be invited to a WIE afternoon reception where current women engineering students will be available for questions and discussion.

 Admitted Student Days: During February, March, and April, these day-long programs are designed to help you get to know your future home firsthand.
-If you choose to visit on an Admitted Student Day, you will also be invited to a WIE luncheon where you will be an upperclassman in your major.
+If you choose to visit on an Admitted Student Day, you are invited to a WIE luncheon where you will be an upperclassman in your major.
 Following the luncheon will be a brief student panel where our women engineering students will share their passion for Engineering at Illinois.
 Register for the WIE luncheon here.

 Engineering Information Bureau Days: Our student-run Engineering Council offers various visit options for prospective students.
 Please visit the EIB website for more information about campus visits and the Shadow an Engineer Program.